Concept: “10 additional Cybertechs for CY_BORG.”

 Content: A set of cybertech options for further bodily customization.

 Writing: Cybertech names and features are imaginative, suggesting creative opportunities for timely uses.

-Usability: Table contents are cleanly organized, with color highlights for table row numbers and costs for each cybertech.
+Usability: Table contents are cleanly organized, with color/bold highlights for table row numbers and costs for each cybertech.

 Concept: “Gear up with a few new pieces of cyber-enhanced equipment, including some references to popular games and media.”